The Lord of the Rings: War in the North: Reception

 PlayStation Official Magazine - UK's Joel Gregory also scored it 4 out of 10.
 He too found the timing of the release poor, believing it would not find an audience.
 He criticized the lack of differentiation between the characters, poor character development, repetitive combat, and "half-arsed" skill-trees.
 Of the story, he wrote "it basically goes like this: 'remember all the stuff from those films and books you love so much?
 Here's some other really crucial stuff that happened at the same time...only it wasn't important enough for anyone to mention during those 1,500 pages'."

 Sales

-The game was a commercial failure, selling just over three-quarter million units worldwide at its launch across all platforms.
+The game was a commercial failure, selling just over three-quarters of a million units worldwide at its launch across all platforms.
 In the UK, it charted at #38 in its opening week.